tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 "Where did you go?!"
 I demanded, shoving him back.

-Charlie just smiled, and I noticed his pocket, a Blackberry phone sticking out.
+Charlie just smiled, and I noticed his pocket, an iphone sticking out.

-I think I was about to laugh, wondering just how he’d managed to get a fucking BLACKBERRY, when a clammy hand suddenly clamped over my mouth.
+I think I was about to laugh, wondering just how he’d managed to get an iPhone, when a clammy hand suddenly clamped over my mouth.

 Warm arms wrapped around my torso and yanked me back.

 I screamed, but my cries were muffled—the hand clamping tighter until I couldn’t fucking breathe.

 I remember being violently dragged back, my feet stumbling, my body struggling to stay upright.

 I was dragged halfway down the street, hoisted onto a stranger’s shoulders, and dumped into the back of an awaiting van.

 It didn't feel like it was happening to me.

-All those nights I had nightmares about being the next kid snatched into oblivion.
+All those nights I had nightmares about being the next kid snatched away.

-I never thought it would be me.
+I never thought it would be *me*.

 I couldn't even cry out, my body felt paralyzed.

-I was dragged backwards through snow, and then I was on my knees on the ice-cold flooring of a van jerking left to right, staring at silver shutters being violently pulled down like I was an animal.
+I was dragged backwards through snow, and then I was on my knees on the ice-cold flooring of a van jerking left to right, staring at shutters being pulled down like I was an animal.

 I dived forward, but I was trapped.